haraka/Haraka/docs/plugins/rate_limit.md

-This plugin uses the configuration file rate\_limit.ini which is checked for updates before each hook, so changes to this file will never require a restart and will take effect immediately after the changes are saved.
+This plugin uses the configuration file rate\_limit.ini which is checked for updates before each hook, so changes to this file will never require a restart and will take effect seconds after the changes are saved.

 The configuration options for each heading are detailed below: